Weirunnn/predictive-modeling-r/README.md

-# R Statistical Modeling
+# Statistical Modeling and Analysis in R

+## Overview
-This project demonstrates statistical modeling using R.
+This project applies statistical modeling techniques in R to analyze data and generate meaningful insights.

-The analysis explores relationships between variables using statistical methods and data visualization.
+## Purpose
+The goal of this project is to demonstrate how statistical models can be used to understand data patterns and support data-driven decision-making.

+## Features
+- Data preprocessing and cleaning
+- Statistical modeling
+- Analytical interpretation
+- Data visualization (optional)
+- Insight generation

-## Tools
+## Tech Stack
 - R
-- R Markdown
 - Statistical Modeling
-- Data Visualization
+- Data Analysis

+## What I Learned
+- Building and interpreting statistical models
+- Understanding relationships within data
+- Applying analytical techniques to real-world datasets
+- Communicating results effectively

+## Use Case
+This type of modeling can be used for:
+- Business forecasting
+- Data-driven decision making
+- Trend analysis
+- Performance evaluation

-## Author
+## Future Improvements

-Weiran Zeng
+- Add machine learning models
+- Improve prediction accuracy
+- Integrate with automated data pipelines